monome/docs/norns/reference/controlspec.md

 | controlspec.RATE         | converts to a sensible range for playback rate               |
 | controlspec.BEATS        | convert to a good range for beats                            |
 | controlspec.DELAY        | converts to a good range for delay                           |

+### description

+A class which helps defines the range of a parameter.
+You can either construct your own controls or use any of the supplied presets.

 ### example